SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 ![Backend-setup-cloud](https://user-images.githubusercontent.com/28980634/47416042-18156180-d775-11e8-9e28-4341ec0c254e.png)

-Now you have to select a Runtime where your backend should run on.
+Next you’ll select a Runtime where your backend should run.
 For this sample Java Backend we're using the **Java Web Tomcat 8** runtime.
 Under the **Runtime Name** dropdown menu, select the **Java Web Tomcat 8** runtime and leave the rest as it is.

 ![Backend-setup-cloud](https://raw.githubusercontent.com/wiki/SAP/fiori-for-ios-workshop/images/UpdateApplication.png)